jhalickman/dwolla-sdk-ios/README.md

                      callback: @"http://www.<url>.com/" //Needs 'http://' and also trailing '/' delegate:self] retain];

-1. You can try and make API calls through the dwollaEngine at this point and it will attempt to grab the AccessToken using the Delegate function we created.
+1. You can try and make API calls through your ###DwollaEngine variable### at this point and it will attempt to grab the AccessToken using the Delegate function we created.
 If it can't find an Access Token the funciton you called will return 'nil'.